vincentfusco/vincentfusco.github.io/_posts/2025-03-08-An-Open-Source-555-Timer.markdown

 I used wide metal for VDD and VSS.
 I copied Tim's method of "filling" out VSS metal in the local interconnect level between guard rings.
 I thought his style made for a really clean analog layout.

-The total width of my design was about 45um x 40um.
+The total area of my design was about 45um x 40um.

 ## LVS ##